DefangLabs/bedrock-sidecar/README.md

+This repo has been archived in favour of https://github.com/DefangLabs/openai-access-gateway

 # Bedrock Sidecar

 A proxy server that converts OpenAI API requests to AWS Bedrock requests, allowing you to use OpenAI-compatible clients with AWS Bedrock.